 In the event of an oil fire, DO NOT use water.
 We repeat, DO NOT ATTEMPT TO USE WATER.
 Adding water to an oil fire will make the fire grow and become a greater danger.
 This is where the difference between fire suppression vs. fire sprinklers is important to understand.

 Fire suppression systems are part of the magical formula for dealing with special hazards.
-Here are the various fire suppression systems VFS specializes in.
+Let’s review some of the systems that VFS specializes in.

-Clean agent fire suppression, is a term used to describe the use of inert gases to extinguish a fire.
+Clean agent fire suppression is a term used to describe the use of inert gasses to extinguish a fire.
 These systems have three main components:

 - Smoke Detector